 All participants should commit to participating in the full workshop for a total time commitment of 20 hours.
 Full participation will enhance workshop value for all participants.
 Between sessions, participants should plan to complete homework assignments and commit to meeting with pre-assigned mentors during virtual “office hours,” which will be scheduled jointly by the writing teams and mentors.

 Upon completion of the workshop, participants are encouraged to submit applications for the APA-ENG Mini-Grant Program (MGP), which will provide select writing teams with seed funding to jumpstart and/or pilot their research projects to strengthen their manuscripts.
 Solicitation details for the MGP will be communicated during the final session of the APA.
-The MGP will begin accepting applications in early Autumn 2022.
-Participants will be notified of decisions and awards will be dispersed in November 2022.
+The MGP will begin accepting applications in early Autumn 2023.
+Participants will be notified of decisions and awards will be dispersed in Winter 2023-4.